nikomatsakis/babysteps/babysteps/_posts/2019-04-15-more-than-coders.md

 The thing is, running a working group can be quite a big job -- particularly a working group that aims to incorporate a lot of contributors.
-Traditionally, we've thought of a working has having a **lead** -- maybe, at best, two leads -- and a bunch of participants, most of whom are being mentored:
+Traditionally, we've thought of a working group as having a **lead** -- maybe, at best, two leads -- and a bunch of participants, most of whom are being mentored:

 ```
            +-------------+